GTAmodding/gta3script-specs/SPECIFICATION.md

 ```

-TODO exclude string from arguments?
-TODO do note arguments are ambigous
-TODO alternators
-TODO mission directives
+TODO shall should must cannot could may etc
-TODO SAN ANDREAS ALLOWS VARIABLES AND STRING CONSTANTS TO BEGIN WITH UNDERSCORES
+TODO SAN ANDREAS ALLOWS IDENTIFIERS TO BEGIN WITH UNDERSCORES
-TODO scripts subscripts and such
+TODO scripts subscripts mission script and such (what are the execution differences)
 TODO translation limits
-TODO initial value of locals are undefined
-TODO describe goto and such inside a lexical scope to another lexical scope (or none)
 TODO what about commands that do not produce compare flag changes but may appear in a conditional statement
 TODO timera timerb
-TODO shall should must cannot could etc
 TODO better name for what we are calling require statements
 TODO interesting NOP is not compiled
 TODO rockstar does not know if it calls arg 17 a text string or a string identifier.
 I will go for identifier.
 TODO note var_text_label (and such) parameter type matches without dollar
-TODO WHILENOT is not implemented properly in miss2 (only has =)
-TODO lhs of assignment-like and binary expr must be identifier, except in '=' due to a bug and ambiguity with equality
-TODO disallow binary ops in IF/AND/OR (spreading over more than one line)
-TODO miss2 docs from gta2script has lots of insights, read and re-read it once in a while
+TODO uhh GOTO may clash with argument when used  in IF...GOTO
+TODO specify array access pattern (is first index 0? is a[0] valid for non-array? for sure a[2] does not if out-of-bounds)
-TODO ugh maybe GOTO is a reserved word becaues of IF...GOTO
+TODO is MISSION_START/END a command?
+TODO SAVE_VAR_INT
+TODO should we fix the floating point literals (e.g. '1.9.2')?
+I think there are DMA scripts that need this.
+TODO maybe move the semantic definition that we cannot use mission script labels from outside it from concepts to the script file structure section

-RATIONALE for global having unspecified initial value: Stories variable sharing (must read more though).
+TODO the rationale for global having unspecified initial value: Stories variable sharing (must read more though).

 [string literals]:
 [scope]: